greycsont/GreyAnnouncer/docs/README.md

 `aac, ogg, aiff/aif not tested yet`

 ## Mod description
-IDK how to describe this mod
+IDK how to describe this mod, post a random image here

 <img src="https://syste.md/">